Content

 Interestingly, the same study found that minoxidil is particularly effective as a hair loss treatment when it’s used with finasteride, with 94.1 percent of men who used both medications displaying improvements.

-A hair transplant is a cosmetic procedure that involves carefully removing hair follicles from the back and sides of your scalp -- areas that are resistant to the effects of DHT.
-These hair follicles are then relocated to areas with hair loss, such as your hairline or crown.
+A hair transplant is a cosmetic procedure that involves carefully removing hair follicles from the back and sides of your scalp — areas that are resistant to the effects of DHT.
+These hair follicles are then relocated to bald spots and areas with thinning hair, such as your hairline or crown.

-Unlike the artificial-looking hair plugs of the 80s and 90s, modern hair transplant surgery creates natural-looking results, particularly when it’s performed by a capable, experienced dermatologist or plastic surgeon.
+Unlike the artificial-looking hair plugs of the 80s and 90s, modern hair transplant surgery creates natural-looking results, particularly when it’s performed by an experienced dermatologist or plastic surgeon.

 However, it isn’t cheap.
 Hair transplant surgery can vary in price from a few thousand dollars to tens of thousands, depending on your location, the severity of your hair loss and the number of hair follicles that need to be relocated to balding areas of your scalp.